jocialmedia/how-to-validate-names/README.md

 This topic overlaps with [2.2.
 Number of elements](#22-number-of-elements) because when you talk about the accepted length of input it matters if you offer just one field for the whole name or two or more fields for first name, middle name and last name.

-Let us first start with the allowed minium length of an entry.
+Let us first start with the allowed minimum length of an entry.
 In many cases developers expect at least two to three characters for a name input.
 It is indeed uncommon for legal names in western society to be shorter so is a good example of the cultural issue I mentioned above when somebody implements restrictions based on the own limited knowledge.

 The smallest common first names in western countries are written with 3 letters like "Jim", "Joe", "Max", "Sam", "Sue" or "Tom".
 But as countless examples over the years document especially online users with an asian background may have first or last names with just two letters like software developer [Charly Ho](https://dev.to/carlymho/whats-in-a-name-validation-4b41) or pro golfer [Lucy Li](https://en.wikipedia.org/wiki/Lucy_Li).